paich64/C64MEGA65/ROADMAP.md

 to implement certain technical improvements in the "backend", again in no particular order:

-* Research MiSTer's SID improvments from November 16 (and newer)
+* Research MiSTer's SID improvements from November 16 (and newer)
 * Maximize compatibility of C1541 by implementing MiSTer's raw GCR mode which exclusively uses GCR internally (c1541_direct_gcr.sv instead of c1541_gcr.sv). `*.D64` images are converted to/from GCR when reading/writing